 Architosh reports that Lundstrum's upcoming TouchCAD 3.0 adds a real-time, OpenGl-based rendering system to its 3D modeling and unfolding program that "allows you to model and unfold very complex shapes.
 It can be used for many different tasks where you assemble objects using flat sheets of material, such as various fabrics, sheets of metal, wood, plastic, etc."

 Pixels Digital today announced a new price structure and a simpler serial system beginning with the release of PiXELS 3D 4.1 for Mac OS X. The fully animatible 3D program includes ShaderMaker Pro, a Tempest micro pixel renderer, and a new Particle System.
 The program no longer uses a hardware dongle, will be delayed by a week, until November 4, 2002.
 It is available for $400.
 Upgrades are $200, while competitive upgrades are $300.

 David Every has posted a follow-up to the recent Ars Technica article on IBM's new PowerPC 750 processor, which is due out next year: "Ars-Technica did a pretty good article.
 And if the article was complete, I'd feel no need to write more on the subject.
-While I generally like Hanibalís ability to explain technical concepts; he has historically put a very Intel'ish spin on things, while minimizing points that reflect on the design flaws of the x86ís.
+While I generally like Hanibalís ability to explain technical concepts; he has historically put a very Intelíish spin on things, while minimizing points that reflect on the design flaws of the x86ís.
 Or in other words, his points are technically accurate, but a little misleading, and arenít always the complete or accurate story. "

 Lemke Software has posted GraphicConverter 4.5, an update to its popular graphics application.
 The $30 software adds PDF import, basic ORF import, JPEG 2000 export, selectable QuickTime effects for the slideshow function, Quartz rendering, and other enhancements.
 [Classic, OSX]